 - The higher levels of performance/satisfaction have higher numbers/values (this isn't a technical requirement, but it makes interpretation easier).

-Often driver analysis is performed using data for multiple brands at the same time.
-Traditionally this is addressed by creating a new data file that stacks the data from each brand on top of each other (see Stacking Data).
+Often, driver analysis is performed using data from multiple brands simultaneously.
+Traditionally, this is addressed by creating a new data file that stacks the data from each brand on top of each other (see Stacking Data).
 However, when performing driver analysis in Displayr, the data can be automatically stacked.

 Method

-- From the toolbar, go to Anything > Advanced Analysis > Regression > Driver Analysis.
+- From the Report tree select + > Advanced Analysis > Regression > Driver Analysis.

 - Change Output to Shapley Regression.

-- The model output will look similar to the below:
+- The model output will look similar to the following:

 -

 Automated outlier removal percentage - A numeric value between 0 and 50 (including 0 but not 50) is used to specify the percentage of the data that is removed from analysis due to outliers.
-All regression types except for the case of Multinomial Logit support this feature.
-If a zero value is selected for this input control then no outlier removal is performed and a standard regression output for the entire (possibly filtered) dataset is applied.
-If a non-zero value is selected for this option then the regression model is fitted twice.
+All regression types, except Multinomial Logit, support this feature.
+If a zero value is selected for this input control, no outlier removal is performed, and a standard regression is applied to the entire (possibly filtered) dataset.
+If a non-zero value is selected for this option, then the regression model is fitted twice.
 The first regression model uses the entire dataset (after filters have been applied) and identifies the observations that generate the largest residuals.
-The user-specified percent of cases in the data that have the largest residuals are then removed.
-The regression model is refitted on this reduced dataset and output returned.
+The user-specified percentage of cases in the data with the largest residuals is then removed.
+The regression model is refitted on this reduced dataset, and the output is returned.
 The specific residual used varies depending on the Regression Type.

-Binary Logit and Ordered Logit: A type of surrogate residual from the sure R package (see Greenwell, McCarthy, Boehmke, and Liu (2018)[1] for more details).
-In Binary Logit it uses the resids function with the jitter parametrization.
-In Ordered Logit it uses the resids function with the latent parametrization to exploit the ordered logit structure.
+- Binary Logit and Ordered Logit: A type of surrogate residual from the sure R package (see Greenwell, McCarthy, Boehmke, and Liu (2018)[1] for more details).
+Binary Logit uses the resids function with the jitter parameterization.
+In Ordered Logit, the resids function is used with the latent parametrization to exploit the ordered logit structure.

 -